-Sweden's patient registries can provide data from ongoing patient care ("real world data"), including diagnoses, use of drugs and medical devices, compliance with prescribed treatments, and follow-up of outcomes on a large population scale.
+Sweden's patient registries can provide data from ongoing patient care ("real world data") e.g. diagnosis, use of drugs and medical devices, compliance with prescribed treatments and follow up of outcomes on a large population scale.
 Combining the use of registries with biobanks paves the way to more in-depth studies on, for example, genetic factors and biomarkers.
-The Swedish government has invested more than 150 million euros over the last 5 years, and work is underway to further enable the use of patient registries for research, development and follow-up.
+The Swedish government has invested more than 150 million Euros over the last 5 years and work is underway to further enable the use of patient registries for research, development and follow-up.